CLayer-dev/docs/docs/faqs/common-questions.md

 ## Development Questions

 ### How do I deploy a smart contract?
-See our [Deployment Guide](/development/deploying-contracts) with Hardhat and Truffle configurations for Core Layer testnet.
+See our [Deployment Guide](/development/deploying-contracts) with Hardhat and Truffle configurations for CLayer testnet.

 ### What development tools are available?
-- **Hardhat** (with Core Layer testnet configuration)
+- **Hardhat** (with CLayer testnet configuration)
 - **Truffle** (with CLAYER gas settings)
 - **Remix** (using Injected Provider - MetaMask)
 - **Web3.js / Ethers.js** (standard EVM integration)